lucywilkerson/SWERVE-2024-05-10/tva/README.md

 The measured GIC data is presented for an unknown substation and is saved in a .csv file.
 It has a cadence of 1s.

-dB from SWMF for gap region, ionosphere, and mesosphere is saved in .pkl files.